 An estimated 31 percent of adults in the United States experience anxiety at some point in their lives.
 But with (*gestures broadly*) all this going on, that number feels almost comically low.

-Meditation is an ancient practice to train your mind to detach from the not-so-good vibes and direct your thoughts to your body and your breath.
+Meditation is an ancient practice to train your mind to detach from the not-so-good vibes and direct your thoughts to your body, your breath, and the present moment.
 It reduces worry and restores balance, calm, and focus.

 Meditation aficionados refer to it as a practice.
 Sounds peaceful, right?